 Copenhagen, the capital of Denmark, is a beautiful city, especially at night.
-It offers many activities and sights, so it can be hard to decide where to go and what to do!
 From its vibrant nightlife to its rich culture and history, there is something for everyone when it comes to things to do at night in Copenhagen.

 Whether you’re looking for an exciting experience or something more low-key, here are my favorite activities in Copenhagen after dark.

 A pub crawl is a perfect way to explore Copenhagen’s exciting nightlife scene and discover its hidden gems.
 It’s also a great way to meet new people!